 It wasn’t as brutally, hilariously fast as the Porsche Panamera Turbo I drove right before it, but the twin-turbo V8 here still gives more thrust than you’d ever really need.
 It does most everything pretty well, no matter what you ask it to do.

 I’m also grateful to BMW for finally adding touch screen functionality to iDrive.
 It’s a hell of a lot easier to dial in addresses this way, or to search for them Google-style, instead of being solely limited to the rotary knob near the gear selector.
-That of course sticks around it’s useful when you’re actually driving, but having the option to use either is great.
+That of course sticks around, and it’s useful when you’re actually driving, but having the option to use either is great.

 I do need to mention BMW’s Driving Assistance Plus Package, which I made extensive use of on our road trip.
 It’s basically lane keeping, active cruise control and mild steering assistance that can change lanes automatically when you signal.
 If you mind it carefully—and you do have to mind it carefully, as I’ll discuss momentarily—and use it right, it can reduce the fatigue of very long trips and even make it slightly easier to, say, eat an Egg McMuffin or something while you’re driving.